 Products and services of the Company can be divided into core businesses and segments as follow

-The Company owns and operates Samui Airport, Trat Airport and Sukhothai Airport.
+The company owns and operates three airports namely Samui Airport, Trat Airport and Sukhothai Airport.

 The only privately-owned public airport in Thailand.